 After breakfast head out for local sightseeing.
 Visit Fateh Sagar Lake (one of the most beautiful lake in Udaipur).
 Then visit the Sahelion ki Badi, which was laid for a group of forty-eight young women attendants who accompanied a princess to Udaipur as part of her dowry.
 Afterwards visit City Palace Complex.
 It was built over a period of nearly 400 years, atop a hill, in a fusion of the Rajasthani and Mughal architectural styles, providing a panoramic view of the city and its surroundings.
 Also visit the beautiful Jagdish Temple close to the City Palace Complex.

+In the evening visit Lake Pichola and enjoy a sunset boat cruise (shared).
 Then visit Bagore-ki-Haveli, a historic haveli (mansion) that stands magnificently on the waterfront of the surreal Lake Pichola at Gangori Ghat.
-Built in the 18th century by Amar Chand Badwa, the then Prime minister of Mewar kingdom, Bagore Ki Haveli has been restored over the period of time and is now converted into a museum.
+Built-in the 18th century by Amar Chand Badwa, the then Prime minister of Mewar kingdom, Bagore Ki Haveli has been restored over the period of time and is now converted into a museum.
 In the evening enjoy the Dharohar Folk Dance Show at Bagore-ki-Haveli.
 See Rajasthani folk dancing, with nightly shows of colorful, energetic Marwari, Bhil and western Rajasthani dances, as well as traditional Rajasthani puppetry.

 Overnight stay will be at the hotel in Udaipur.

 After breakfast check out from hotel, and transfer to Udaipur Airport.
 Take flight for Delhi.

 Bid farewell with the memories of amazing fun-filled 10 days trip through the Golden Triangle & Bequest Rajasthan, worth remembering for the lifetime!

 Taj Mahal remains closed on Friday.
 Please select your travel dates accordingly.